portsoc/hangman-in-branches/README.md

 ## Todo

-Our to-do list at the moment is focusing mainly on the implementation of the server.
-We will later add more features to the client (e.g., CSS styling):

 - [x] We still have not satisfied one of the core requirements of displaying how many moves it took to win as a score.

 - [x] The server is only capable of handling one game at a time.
 We need to add a mechanism to handle multiple games simultaneously.
 This could be a nice additional feature (as suggested in [the coursework specification](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit)).